An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Introduction

 \section{Introduction}

-The growing computational costs of large-scale deep learning (DL) models is concerning due to their increasing energy consumption and corresponding carbon emissions~\cite{strubell2019energy, sevilla2022compute}.
-A wide range of solutions that improve the computational efficiency at different stages of a DL model life-cycle are being explored to mitigate these costs~\cite{bartoldson2023compute}.
-Compressing neural networks to improve their computational efficiency during training and at deployment has shown tremendous success.
-Extreme model compression by neural network pruning, with high levels of weight sparsification~\cite{lecun1989optimal, hoefler2021sparsity}, and quantization, by using low precision weights and/or activation maps, have surprisingly shown little to no performance degradation~\cite{hubara2016binarized, dettmers2022eight}.
-The conventional trade-off when performing model compression is between compute efficiency and test performance.
-It is, however, unclear as to how compression of neural networks affects other model properties such as adversarial robustness which is important in safety critical applications~\cite{biggio2013evasion, huang2017safety}.
+The growing computational cost of large-scale deep learning (DL) models is concerning because of their increasing energy use and the resulting carbon emissions~\cite{sevilla2022compute,strubell2019energy}.
+Many solutions are being explored to improve efficiency at different stages of a DL model’s life cycle~\cite{bartoldson2023compute}.
+Compressing neural networks to reduce computational demands during training and deployment has been very successful.
+Extreme compression methods, such as neural network pruning with high levels of weight sparsity~\cite{hoefler2021sparsity,lecun1989optimal} and quantization using low-precision weights or activation maps, often cause little to no performance loss~\cite{dettmers2022eight,hubara2016binarized}.
+The usual trade-off in model compression is between efficiency and test performance.
+However, it is still unclear how compressing neural networks affects other properties, such as adversarial robustness, which is safety-critical applications such as autonomous driving and medical diagnosis.~\cite{biggio2013evasion,huang2017safety}.

-Adversarial training \cite{Aleksander2018adv, Alexey2016adv, tramer2018ensemble} is one of the standard approaches to improve the robustness of DL models.
-This is performed by adding noise to the original training data in a specifically designed way (a.k.a. adversarial examples/attacks) and then training the model with these noisy data~\cite{Explaining2015Goodfellow}.
-Designing these adversarial examples incurs additional computational costs compared to standard training procedures~\cite{Shafahi2019Adversarial, Wong2020Fast}.
-This increase in computational costs is at odds with the objective of improving computational efficiency, for instance in instances when performing model compression.
-The key question that this work is concerned with is: {\em Can adversarial robustness be efficiently achieved for compressed neural networks?}
+Adversarial training~\cite{Aleksander2018adv,Alexey2016adv,tramer2018ensemble} is a standard approach to improving the robustness of DL models.
+It works by adding carefully designed noise to the training data (known as adversarial examples or attacks) and then training the model on this modified data~\cite{Explaining2015Goodfellow}.
+Creating these adversarial examples adds computational costs compared to standard training~\cite{Shafahi2019Adversarial,Wong2020Fast}.
+This added cost conflicts with the goal of improving efficiency, for example through model compression.
+The central question this work addresses is: {\em Can adversarial robustness be \underline{efficiently} achieved for compressed neural networks?}